CyberDani/Programming-puzzle-pieces/README.md

 ### Latest changes

+- [x] Add descriptions to STUPID code and ACID properties in basic principles (2019.10.27)
 - [x] Added some missing descriptions in basic principles (2019.10.25)
 - [x] Apply more redesigns on basic principles (2019.10.21)
 - [x] Explain RAII, start to redesign basic principles (2019.10.07)